 Thus far in the new 52 her powers are both changed and ill defined.
 She still has the abilities of strength and flight and has been shown to stand off at relative power levels to powerful beings such as Superboy.
 Her powers do now seem to much more based on her equipment.
 For instance, her bracelets can create a force field when she holds them crossed in front of herself.
 While her items seem to be the source of at least some of her power it is not yet clear exactly how much of her own power that is.
 She also employs a lasso as before, but this lasso is also of undefined abilities, aside for being unbreakable.
 It is revealed that her powers are derived from an invisible armor that is referred to as the Silent Armor and that is causes her great agony.
 It is growing out of her control in recent issues.

 Cassie Partial Olympian flesh and bone is about one and a half times as dense as similar human tissue, contributing to the Olympians' superhuman strength and weight.
-Cassie when powered by Zeus previously, was not as strong and she could lift around 100 tons, now Cassie is much stronger after she taps into her own powers from being the daughter of Olympian God Zeus Cassie powers grow to now being able to lift in excess of 100 tons.
+Cassie when powered by Zeus previously, was not as strong and could lift around 100 tons, and could effortless throw a bus around.
+Now Cassie is much stronger after she taps into her own powers from being the daughter of Olympian God Zeus Cassie powers grow to now being able to lift in excess of 100 tons.

 Cassie possesses a high resistance to damage and magical attacks.
 If she were somehow wounded, her partial godly energies would enable her to recover with superhuman speed.